simonbe/docs/GettingStartedJobSearch.md

 * [ad](#Ad) - returning the ad matching an id.
 * [logo](#Logo) - returns the logo for an ad.

-Easiest way to try out the API is to go to the [swagger page](https://jobsearch.api.jobtechdev.se/).
+The easiest way to try out the API is to go to the [swagger page](https://jobsearch.api.jobtechdev.se/).
 But first you need a key which you need to authenticate yourself.

 ## Authentication
-For this API, you will need to register your own API key at [www.jobtechdev.se](https://apirequest.jobtechdev.se)
+For this API, you will need to register your own API key at [www.apirequest.jobtechdev.se](https://apirequest.jobtechdev.se)

 ## Endpoints
-Below we only show the URLs.
+Below we only show the URL's.
 If you prefer the curl command, you type it like:

 	curl "{URL}" -H "accept: application/json" -H "api-key: {proper_key}"